bater091/MazeGeneratot/README.md

             Maze maze = new Maze(x,y);

-        set a x and y and run a class
+        set a x and y and run the class

         2. To change a difficulty of maze int line